Here's lots of liquor storage ideas and solutions you can use in your own home, to keep all of the supplies and essentials of your stocked home bar.

 One such precaution might be to use a locked storage cabinet so that they cannot access it.

-If you don't have one of those, or keep just a few bottles of alcohol, you may also want to consider special locks for the alcohol bottles, such as shown to the left.
+If you don't have one of those, or keep just a few bottles of alcohol, you may also want to consider special locks for the alcohol bottles, such as shown below.
 While not completely tamper resistant, any such tampering would be quite noticeable so it can be a good deterrent.

 Storage Requirements For Hard Liquor & Other Alcoholic Beverages